EntelectChallenge/2016-Bomberman/README.md

 5. Project Location - The root location of the project file.
 For instance in C# solutions, that will point to folder containing the solution (.sln) file.
 This will be used for bot compilation when you submit your bot.
 6. Run File - This is the main entry point file for your bot that will be executed to play the game.
   * Java user have to ensure that the main class is specified in the manifest file
+7. RunArgs - (Optional) Any additional arguments you would like to send your bot.
+This will be the 3rd argument sent to your bot (if provided).

 The game engine might set additional runtime parameter in some scenarios, for instance specifying minimum memory allocation for java bots.